Creative writing by

 about melissa E. Ferguson

 Melissa has been a storyteller since she was a child playing barefoot in the woods of North Carolina.
 Like Abernathy, the protagonist of Catch and Release, in 1975 Melissa attended kindergarten early in North Carolina’s full integration of public schools.
-Melissa earned a BA in creative writing from Penn State University and an MS in women’s studies from Towson University.
-She lives in Maryland and a member of The Authors Guild.
+Melissa earned a BA in creative writing from the Pennsylvania State University and an MS in women’s studies from Towson University.
+She lives in Maryland and is a member of The Authors Guild.

 Photo credit: Jamie Wulfekuhle-Zaweski.